 Figure 4.
-1: Educational background of respondents
+1: Educational background of respondents.

 4.2.1.3 Designated position in organisation

 The designated positions of respondents in their respective organisations are identified in Figure 4.2.
-The majority of rrs, contractors, and a contracts manager.
-Quantity surveyors represented 11.76%, architects and site engineers verse array of construction professions were represented in the study.
+The majority of rrs, contractors and a contracts manager.
+Quantity surveyors represented 11.76% and architects and site engineers verse array of construction professions were represented in the study.

 4.2.1.4 Area of expertise